thataustin/website/_posts/2011-10-22-javascript_function_forms.md

 console.log(say_hello.length); //logs 0
 {% endhighlight %}

 Did you notice the function doesn't have a name?
-That may not seem like a big deal, because you may think (as I often do) that say_hello(1, 2) functions the same in either case.
-And in this case it does.
+That may not seem like a big deal, because you may think (as I often do) that say_hello(1, 2) will do the same thing when called regardless of how the function was formed.

 But there are cases where naming a function one way over the other can actually cause you problems.
 What if you passed say_hello to a new scope?
 And what if say_hello, rather than being the simple function that is, had a recursive call inside of it?
-Let's look at a very simple example that almost covers the case I just described:
+Let's look at a very simple, contrived example that a situation in which we lose functionality one way vs the other.:

 {% highlight js+smarty linenos %}
   var countDownToZero = function(number) {